Beekeeping: Pioneers of practical and commercial beekeeping

 Petro Prokopovych used frames with channels in the side of the woodwork; these were packed side-by-side in stacked boxes.
 Bees traveled between frames and boxes via these channels, which were similar to the cutouts in the sides of modern wooden sections.

 Jan Dzierżon' beehive design has influenced modern beehives.

 François Huber made significant discoveries about the bee life cycle and communication between bees.
 Despite being blind, Huber discovered a large amount of information about the queen bee's mating habits and her contact with the rest of the hive.
 His work was published as New Observations on the Natural History of Bees.

 L. L. Langstroth has influenced modern beekeeping practice more than anyone else.
 His book The Hive and Honey-bee was published in 1853.

 Moses Quinby, author of Mysteries of Bee-Keeping Explained, invented the bee smoker in 1873.

-Amos Root, author of the A B C of Bee Culture, which has been continuously revised and remains in print, pioneered the manufacture of hives and the distribution of bee packages in the United States.

 A. J. Cook author of The Bee-Keepers' Guide; or Manual of the Apiary, 1876.

 Dr. C.C.
 Miller was one of the first entrepreneurs to make a living from apiculture.
 By 1878, he made beekeeping his sole business activity.
 His book, Fifty Years Among the Bees, remains a classic and his influence on bee management persists into the 21st century.